ubccr/genesysv/docs/source/index.rst

    Figure shows an example of how sub-panels can be used to further organize filter fields with a panel.

-GDW allows user to select which fields they want to display in the search results.
-This allows user to include more, less, or different fields in the search results than the ones used for searching.
-The result fields are called `attributes`--we are selecting the attributes of the filtered data that we want to see.
+GDW allows a user to select which fields they want to display in the search results.
+This allows a user to include more, less, or different fields in the search results than the ones used for searching.
+The result fields are called `attributes` – we are selecting the attributes of the filtered data that we want to see.
 Attribute fields are organized in a similar manner to filter fields.
 Attribute fields are placed inside panels to logically group them.
 Panels can contain sub-panels.
 Panels are placed inside tabs.
 Both the filter and attribute tabs are associated with a dataset.
 Datasets are associated with a study.
-Finally, study can contain multiple datasets.
+Finally, a study can contain multiple datasets.

 Adding study, dataset, and search options
 --------------------------------------------
-To begin building the UI log in to the admin site by going to http://199.109.XXX.XXX:8000/admin.
+To begin building the UI, log in to the admin site by going to http://199.109.XXX.XXX:8000/admin.
 Make sure that the development server is running.
 Use the username and password that you used to create the ``superuser``.
 First we will add a new study by clicking the ``+ Add`` button next to ``Studies``, see Figure :numref:`add_study`.
 In the ``Add Study`` page, see Figure :numref:`add_study_page`, specify a name for the study.
-You can also add a description, but this is optional, as indicated by the non-bold text label.
+You can also add a description, but this is optional as indicated by the non-bold text label.
 Hit the save button to create the study.
 Click on the `home` link in the breadcrumb navigation to return to the admin home page.

 .. _add_study: